apurvadey/apurvadey.github.io/_posts/2020-10-04-how-to-run-c-and-c++-program-in-vscode.md

 ---
 layout: post
-title: "How to run a C/C++ Program in VSCode"
+title: "How to run C and C++ Program in VSCode"
 date: 2020-10-04
 comments: true
 categories: